Opisthoteuthis calypso

-Opisthoteuthis calypso is a species of genus Opisthoteuthis, which are known as the cirrate octopuses.
+Opisthoteuthis calypso or calypso flapjack octopus is a species of genus Opisthoteuthis, which are known as the cirrate octopuses.
 Octopuses in this genus are known as the flapjack octopuses and can be found in a variety of oceans across the world.

 Anatomy and morphology

 The species of this genus show distinctive characteristics among the class Cephalopoda, including an oval shaped body compressed along the longitudinal axis, a gelatinous consistence and a large interbarachil web.

 This species generally has a mantle length of 5 cm.
 This web is what has given them their common name "flapjack" or "pancake devil fish".
 Other distinctive features include the presence of two small fins on the mantle, an internal U-shaped shell that has a groove along its outer surface.
 This particular species has eight, subequal arms (of an uneven length).
 As adults, they tend to have 47–58 suckers on each of these eight arms.
 Their cirri (small tassel-like appendages on the surface of the octopus) are on the shorter end, with a length reaching up to 5 mm.
 This is what differs them from other members of the Opisthoteuthis genus.
 Due to the delicate consistency of the species, captured specimen are often in poor condition and therefore near impossible to identify other particular distinguishing features.